Snownee/Jade/docs/plugins20/getting-started.md

         Then re-run `genIntellijRuns`/`genEclipseRuns` and refresh gradle project. ([Source](https://github.com/SpongePowered/Mixin/issues/462#issuecomment-791370319))

-Visit [CurseMaven](https://www.cursemaven.com/) to find more information about how to set up your workspace.
+Visit [Modrinth Maven](https://support.modrinth.com/en/articles/8801191-modrinth-maven/) to find more information about how to set up your workspace.

 ## Registering